 4. Forgive and focus on your accomplishments

-Smiling creates a chemical reaction in your brain which results in a positive feeling, less stress.
+Smiling creates a chemical reaction in your brain which results in a positive feeling and less stress.
 Smile at yourself and others.
 It’s a simple mood boost that will help you in getting a positive relationship with yourself

 6. Respect yourself